 Professor Michael Allen

 I am currently Chair of the Institute of Physics Liquids and Complex Fluids Group.
-I am organising this year's Advanced School in Soft Condensed Matter Solutions in the Spring and am a co-organiser of the Conference on The Physics of Soft and Biological Matter.
+I organised this year's Advanced School in Soft Condensed Matter Solutions in the Spring and was a co-organiser of the Conference on The Physics of Soft and Biological Matter.